Release: Board of Estimates Agenda for 11/1

 Watch on television.
 Watch Charm TV, channel 25.

-Th Baltimore City Board of Estimates (BOE) Database provides both transparency and easy access to searchable information for the BOE, Comptroller’s Office, internal agency customers and the public.
-It can be found at https://comptroller.baltimorecity.gov/boe/summarie
+BOE Database.
+The Baltimore City Board of Estimates (BOE) Database provides both transparency and easy access to searchable information for the BOE, Comptroller’s Office, internal agency customers and the public.
+It can be found at https://comptroller.baltimorecity.gov/boe/summaries

 Background Information.
 Requests for background documents for any Board of Estimates items should be made through Geoff.Shannon@baltimorecity.gov.